Map your Customer Experience…and Surprise Yourself!

 Comments

-1. Paul Schottland says
+1. Paul Schottland Avatar

 Robert Burns – great opening!
 Linking customer experience to performance objectives is another great point!
 I am very much looking forward to part 2 on seeing the experience from a customer’s point of view, and getting some way to generalize that or find the common stumbling block is what I want to read in part two.